mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-[[Capital]] is a pleasant world with a varied climate, oceans that cover almost two thirds of its surface and a dense atmosphere of a suitable oxygen- nitrogen mix.
+[[Capital]] is a pleasant world with a varied climate, oceans that cover almost two thirds of its surface and a dense atmosphere of a suitable oxygen-nitrogen mix.
 The residents of [[Capital]] have gotten used to the density of its air over time but the atmospheric pressure at high levels of elevation are more comfortable for un-adapted humans.
 The